JohnsonL111/quartz/content/index.md

 I am a curious software developer who is into Platform Engineering, AppSec, and full-stack.

-I'm always looking for ways productivity and philosophy shape how I build and grow!
+I’m always exploring how productivity and philosophy influence the way I build and grow!

 Table of Contents: